INTRODUCTION: BROWN BOMBER

 S: Plays the Swamp, then attacks N with the Hellkite (35).
 Then blows up the Mox with the Hellkite by mistake, as he meant to take out something else.
 Probably the Cryptologist?

-Reliquary Tower.
+Me: Draw Reliquary Tower.
 S doesn’t have any blockers right now, so I should be able to blow up his Hellkite after hitting him.
 However, I’m pretty sure that he wouldn’t just leave himself open like that without something in hand to help him out.
 I decide to try anyways, and after playing the Tower, I attack B with the Juggernaut and S with my Hellkite.
-However, S does have something in hand to help and plays
+However, S does have something in hand to help and plays Sudden Spoiling.

 Underplayed.
 Split second is awesome.